openalea/lpy/doc/user/editor.rst

 To not get lost by these variables without any sense, you can also add **categories** to sort your variables and add to it a senseful name.

-For my part, I've done this to not be lost in my work:
+For my part, I've done this to not get lost in my work:

 .. image:: ../_images/editor/ex013.png
     :scale: 60%